LaravelDaily/laravel-tips/README.md

 }
 ```

-### Output query before run the migrate
+### Output SQL before running migrations

-When typing `migrate --pretend` command, you get the sql command that will be executed in the terminal.
-It's an interesting way to debug SQL if necessary .
+When typing `migrate --pretend` command, you get the SQL query that will be executed in the terminal.
+It's an interesting way to debug SQL if necessary.

 ```php
 // Artisan command
 php artisan migrate --pretend
 ```

 ## Views